DisketteKitchen/Extras/index.md

 hero:
   name: "DiskExtras"

-  tagline: Additional information from videos
+  tagline: Extra content related to Diskette Kitchen videos and projects
-  image: /extras.png
+  image:
+    src: /eyes.svg
+    alt: VitePress
   actions:
     - theme: brand
       text: Latest Article
-      link: /chromebook
+      link: articles/chromebook
-    - theme: alt

 features:
-  - title: Chromebook Benchmarks
+  - title: Information & data
-    details: Graphs and remarks
+    details: Show other people how smart you are after wathcing my videos with graphs and additional context
-    link: /chromebook
+    link: articles/chromebook
+  - title: Behind the senes in the Diskette Studio
+    details: Look at all my shit!
-  - title: More coming at some point
+  - title: Assembly instructions
-    details: Supplemental information and tutorials will be added as needed
+    details: Step by step instructions for printed projects and lanterns
 ---